gSchool/morning_probs/challenges/questions.md

 * type: code-snippet
 * language: sql
 * id: b129d770-d45f-49ff-85cb-377fb2e8b99b
-* title: CASE When
+* title: CASE WHEN
 * data_path: /DATA/taxis.sql

 ##### !question
 Return all the original columns as well as a new column called 'duration' that contains "Long" if the trip was over 15miles, and 'Short' otherwise for each trip.
+Order by duration.
 ##### !end-question

 ##### !placeholder